Media Training + Martial Arts: Secrets to Become A Media Star

 And there are lots of other free videos and masterclasses and anything that you want.
 So her class and the reason why it’s all the same practice just in a different form.
 So this practice that she does the what’s called while writing

 Is that no censorship just like I train.
 A meter media training there’s no sense words there’s no editing when we’re talking that comes later separate process.
 We’re just talking through.
 So in the writing there’s no taking your hand off the page so we don’t do it on the computer.
 We do it with a pen you don’t censor yourself ever so you’re just writing from we.
 Lori reads a poem she exerts a couple of lines to jump off from to just get us going.
 Or makes a suggestion talks about it a little bit and then we write and so you can.
-If you get stuCK you can say I don’t know what I want to say you just write that and then you.
+If you get stuck you can say I don’t know what I want to say you just write that and then you.
 And so it’s like 5 to 15 minutes we do and you can also write what I really want to.

-Say is or what I’ve never told you before is or what I’ve held baCK, whatever that is you.
-Just keep writing I’m you can say like sometimes I get stuCK and I might say oh my god.
+Say is or what I’ve never told you before is or what I’ve held back, whatever that is you.
+Just keep writing I’m you can say like sometimes I get stuck and I might say oh my god.
 This is such crap I can’t believe what’s coming out of me today here was the la Lori said.
 It’s okay to write crap well I’m doing it, going and then what happens is most of the.
 Time not always right but you start to drop down and you start to drop your own.
 And you start to get to that core that is the same thing like you do improvisation with that flow.
 It’s just that’s a medium to do it these are just different mediums that work on I think different parts.

 Of the brain so this is the writing brain so I’m used to already doing improvisation.